ThingLabsIo/ThingLabsIo.github.io/pages/tr22/cs/03-hello-windows-iot.md

         GpioStatus.Text = "There is no GPIO controller on this device.";
         return;
     }

-    // Open the GPIO pin channel
+    // Open the GPIO channel
     pin = gpio.OpenPin(LED_PIN);

+    // As long as the pin object is not null, proceed if (pin != null)
+    {
-    // Define the pin as an OUTPUT pin pin.SetDriveMode(GpioPinDriveMode.Output);
+        // Define the pin as an output pin pin.SetDriveMode(GpioPinDriveMode.Output);
-    // Define the initial state as LOW (off) pinValue = GpioPinValue.Low;
+        // Define the initial status as LOW (off) pinValue = GpioPinValue.Low;
-    // Write the state to to pin
+        // Write the tate to the pin
         pin.Write(pinValue);
-    // Update the on screen text to indicate that GPIO is ready GpioStatus.Text = "GPIO pin initialized correctly.";
+        // Update the on screen text to indicate that the GPIO is ready GpioStatus.Text = "GPIO pin is initialized correctly.";
-}
-{% endhighlight %}

-Make sure that you added the <code>async</code> modifier to the method signature to make this an asynchronous method.

-### Check for the Existence of the GPIO Pin Object and Start the Timer
-Back in the _MainPage()_ constructor, add a _null_ check on the _pin_ instance (remember, it will be _null_ if the GPIO controller was null).
-If it is not _null_, go ahead and start the timer.
-The timer will begin invoking the _Timer\_Tick_ event every 500ms.

-This is what the _MainPage()_ constructor should look like when completed.

-{% highlight csharp %}
-public MainPage()
-{
-    this.InitializeComponent();

-    // Create an instance of a Timer that will raise an event every 500ms timer = new DispatcherTimer();
-    timer.Interval = TimeSpan.FromMilliseconds(500);
-    timer.Tick += Timer_Tick;

-    // Initialize the GPIO bus
-    InitGpio();

-    // As long as the pin object is not null, proceed with the timer. if (pin != null)
-    {
         timer.Start();
     }
 }
 {% endhighlight %}

+Make sure that you added the <code>async</code> modifier to the method signature to make this an asynchronous method and changed the return type to <code>Task</code>..

-If you want to compare your code with the master lab code, you can find it [here](https://github.com/ThingLabsIo/IoTLabs/blob/master/RPi2/Lab01/Lab01/MainPage.xaml.cs).
+If you want to compare your code with the master lab code, you can find it [here](https://github.com/ThingLabsIo/IoTLabs/blob/master/RPi2/HelloWindowsIoT/HelloWindowsIoT/MainPage.xaml.cs).

 # Run the App Locally
 Press __F5__ to run the app locally.
 You should see a screen similar to this: